hyperledger-archives/fabric/docs/API/CoreAPI.md

 }
 ```

 The response to a chaincode invocation request will contain a `status` element confirming successful completion of the request.
 The response will likewise contain the transaction id number for that specific transaction.
-The client may use the returned transaction id number to check on the status of the transaction after the transaction has been submitted to the system.
+The client may use the returned transaction id number to check on the status of the transaction after it has been submitted to the system, as the transaction execution is asynchronous.

 Chaincode Invocation Response: